epquito/Aws_Twoge_App_Deployment/README.md

 12. Take Action: Add / 1 / capacity units.
 13. Wait (60 seconds).
 14. Click "Create."
 # Great job!
 It looks like you've successfully deployed a Flask application with Gunicorn and Nginx on an EC2 instance with ELB and ASG, enabling high scalability and resiliency.
-If you have any further questions or need additional assistance, feel free to ask!